-Among the drugs studied, depressants (Xanax, Valium, Sleeping aids) conferred the highest risk, follow by stimulants, narcotics and marijuana.
-Elevated alcohol levels were founded in 57% of cases; and the risk of fatal crash increases exponentially as the blood alcohol level rose.
-The study determined the odds of fatal car crash involvement increased by 23 times for those were positive for both alcohol and drugs.
+Among the drugs studied, depressants (Xanax, Valium, Sleeping aids) conferred the highest risk, followed by stimulants, narcotics, and marijuana.
+Elevated alcohol levels were founded in 57% of cases; the risk of fatal crashes increases exponentially as the blood alcohol level rose.
+The study determined the odds of fatal car crash involvement increased by 23 times for those who were positive for both alcohol and drugs.

 A large percentage of these drugs are by prescription.
 There is always a warning not to drink alcohol while taking these medications, and yet people do.
 Even alcohol levels below the legal limit can have significant effects on a person who also takes certain medications.

-If you have been in hurt in a car accident as a result of another driver abusing medications, talk with one of the Connecticut Auto Accident Attorneys at Carter Mario Injury Lawyers today.
+If you have been hurt in a car accident as a result of another driver abusing medications, talk with one of the Connecticut Auto Accident Attorneys at Carter Mario Law Firm today.
 We’re here to answer your questions anytime, and if you’re unable to come to us, we’re happy to come to you.